JuliaActuary/EconomicScenarioGenerators.jl/README.md

 ```

-will produce a yield curve object:
+will produce a yield curve object (if `UnicodePlots.jl` has also been imported):

 ```julia-repl
               ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀Yield Curve (FinanceModels.Yield.Spline)⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀